TomCrypto/AntTweakBar.NET/README.md

  - **AntTweakBar bindings**

     The bindings are in the `AntTweakBar.Tw` static class.
-You (mostly) cannot interfere with the wrapper's operation with them since the wrapper does not expose its internal AntTweakBar pointers and identifiers for integrity reasons, so it is discouraged to use them to try and subvert the high-level wrapper.
+For the most part you cannot interfere with the wrapper's operation with them since the wrapper does not expose its internal AntTweakBar pointers and identifiers for integrity reasons, so it is discouraged to use them to try and subvert the high-level wrapper.
 You are however encouraged to use them directly if you don't want to or can't use the high-level classes for whatever reason.
 Have fun!

  - **Exception safety**